-The 2021 New York City elections will be the largest local election in two decades.
-With every citywide office on the ballot, there are over 500 candidates running.
+The 2021 New York City primary election was the largest local election in two decades.
+With every citywide office on the ballot, there were over 500 candidates running.

 And, with the City’s adoption of ranked choice voting — a new way for voters to express their preferences by ranking up to five candidates for each office on their ballot — it was imperative that New Yorkers had simple and reliable information to learn about the new system before voting.

 The NYCCFB reached out to Blue State to create a new, interactive, and accessible website.
 We led the user experience, visual design process, and detailed the product requirements.
 Our partner, Phases, implemented the site with Umbraco CMS.
 By instituting an agile framework from design to launch for rapid collaboration and decision making, we facilitated the participation of a number of City stakeholders.

 We helped reimagine the NYC Votes website to ensure that every New Yorker can find answers to all of their questions about the upcoming elections.
 The site also allows voters to learn about the offices that are up for election, voter registration deadlines, the candidates they can vote for, and opportunities to volunteer and get involved in the electoral process.
 The design is strategically cohesive, concise, and straightforward in an effort to streamline this vital information.

 2021 is the first year New York City is using ranked choice voting in primary elections for city offices, so having a library of content that focused specifically on teaching New Yorkers about this new way of voting was crucial.

 To really make sure the message sticks, we let potential voters have a go at it!
 An interactive practice ballot provides voters an opportunity to see firsthand what a correct, and incorrect, ranked choice ballot looks like.